BrendanLeber/adventofcode/2016/17-two_steps/README.md

 Given your vault's passcode, *what is the shortest path* (the actual path, not just the length) to reach the vault?

+### Part Two

+You're curious how robust this security solution really is, and so you decide to find longer and longer paths which still provide access to the vault.
+You remember that paths always end the first time they reach the bottom-right room (that is, they can never pass through it, only end in it).

+For example:

+- If your passcode were `ihgpwlah`, the longest path would take `370` steps.
+- With `kglvqrro`, the longest path would be `492` steps long.
+- With `ulqzkmiv`, the longest path would be `830` steps long.

+What is the *length of the longest path* that reaches the vault?

 Your puzzle input is *`hhhxzeay`*.